-This plan supports an increased focus on making a network of 'low carbon/active transport' routes that are relatively direct, wide and shaded.
+This plan supports an increased focus on making a network of 'low carbon/active transport' routes that are relatively direct, wide (2 bikes abreast) and shaded.
 Some of these improvements may require collaboration with adjacent councils and longer-term planning to guide progressive scheduled projects.